 An integrated approach to assessing performance is used to measure the student's progress.
 It includes continuous evaluation of class work, group work, topic tests, practical reports, assignments, oral presentations and extended practical investigations.
-The students also undertake the extensive and enlightening Environment Award as a large part of their assessment in Semester one.

-In 2023, a charge for the Interactive Science Program 'Education Perfect' will be listed on the booklist and charged to parents' school account as a levy.
+In 2024, a charge for the Interactive Science Program 'Education Perfect' will be listed on the booklist and charged to parents' school account as a levy.